Order of Lepanto Membership Structure

 Each Study Group is a semi-autonomous entity within the overall organization.
 Groups are required to use the “Order of Lepanto” name as part of their official structure (i.e., “Order of Lepanto Denton” or “Order of Lepanto Saint Patrick”).
 In addition to the “Order of Lepanto” groups may be named for geographic areas or the local Catholic parish.
 Multiple groups may be formed in similar geographic regions as long as each group meets the requirements.
 Thus, for instance there can be “Order of Lepanto South San Antonio”, “Order of Lepanto North San Antonio”, etc. Contact the Order of Lepanto for Study Group recognition and further details.

-Training Uniform: The prescribed training uniform for the Order of Lepanto consists of solid black athletic work out pants or shorts, along with a solid white t-shirt, sweatshirt, or official logo white shirt with black or white socks.
+Training Uniform: The prescribed training uniform for the Order of Lepanto consists of solid black athletic work out pants or shorts, along with a solid white t-shirt, sweatshirt, or official logo shirt with black or white socks.
 Our Knights customarily wear a solid white t-shirt with solid black sweat pants for practice.
-Additionally, our Order of Lepanto logo shirt represents both our club as an organization and the Knight’s association with it.
-The logo shirt is the official training uniform for Study Groups.
+Additionally, our Order of Lepanto logo shirt represents both our apostolate as an organization and the Knight’s association with it.

 What are the Expectations of me as a Member?